Jason11ookJJ/Discord-voice-channel-creator/README.md

 # Discord-voice-channel-creator

-A discord bot that will create a voice channel
+A discord bot that will create a temperory voice channel

 ## Feature

-1. Ceate channel that only "@" member can speak
+1. Create a temperory channel
+2. @role/@people to only allow them to speak in that voice channel

 ## Command

+### Voice Channel

-vc create "@"role/"@"people/text
+vc create @role/@people/text

+### info

+vc change_log
+vc help